aakella1/knative-workshop-labs/01-Knative-Prerequisites.didact.md

 ## Before you begin

+Note that this exercise is taken from [Knative Tutorials by Kamesh Sampath](https://redhat-developer-demos.github.io/knative-tutorial/knative-tutorial/index.html "Open Knative Tutorials") and my goal is to make the Knative exercises easy to consume.

 Make sure you check-out this repository from git and open it with [VSCode](https://code.visualstudio.com/).

 Instructions are based on [VSCode Didact](https://github.com/redhat-developer/vscode-didact), so make sure it's installed